PatrykBrzostek/CalorieCounterApp/README.md

 # Calorie Counter App

+A command line version of this app is no longer being developed.
+Go to: https://github.com/PatrykBrzostek/CalorieCounterDjangoApp and check the newest Django version.

 ## Idea
 Calorie Counter App is a command line app, which is based on apps like Fitatu or Yazio.
 The app provides the basic features: counting colories in eaten meals, adding meals to a local database, showing stats.
 Usage instructions are given below.